ruchikaroy/fe-project-nc-news/README.md

 # NC NEWS APPLICATION

-NC News is a sample project that provides a fully functional core feature set, showcasing a streamlined and efficient initial version..
+NC News is a sample project that provides a fully functional core feature set, showcasing a streamlined and efficient initial version.
 This application allows users to:

 - View all articles
 - Filter articles by topics